ArekatlaNishanthchowdary/ShdowAssist/README.md

 - On Windows, use Git Bash (included with Git for Windows) or WSL to run `setup.sh`.
 - On macOS and Linux, your normal terminal works.
-- **macOS users must build from source** (steps above) — there is no pre-built `.dmg`.
-Because the app is unsigned, a downloaded build would be blocked by Gatekeeper as "damaged"; running from source avoids that entirely.
 - No manual `npm` commands are needed.
 The script handles everything.

 ### Setup script options